-Indicator Score: Computer at Home, September 1998

-Puerto Rico: 15.0%

-U.S. Average: 48.4%
+Indicator Score: Computer at Hom ne, September 1998 Puerto Rico: 15.0% U.S. Average: 48.4% Source U.S. Department of Comm oreo and International Data Corporat ion

 Source.
 U.S. Department of Commerce and International Data Corporation.

 - The estimated share of households in Puerto Rico with a computer, 15%, is less than a third of the U.S. overall, 48.4%. - Twice as many households have computers in Mississippi, the state with the lowest share, 30.5%.